amirmasoudabdol/sfthemes/README.md

 import_inter() # ← DO NOT FORGET THIS!
 ```

-> 🚨 I'm having a bit of trouble *automatically* installing the necessary fonts with the package.
+> **Important**: I'm having a bit of trouble *automatically* installing the necessary fonts with the package.
 Therefore, I highly recommend manually installing the fonts on your system.
 The `import_inter` function tries to install the fonts, and will print the path containing the font files for manual installation.

 ### Quick Start